marshall-strong/pexels-photo-search-react/README.md

 The following features are not currently implemented, but will be added as time allows:

+- add code snippets to the "Project Features" section of the README.md
 - add placeholdercontent for images before they are loaded
 - add tests, and instructions for running them in Development mode
 - add additional project information to the `Footer`